TiltonLAW/LegalWRITER/readme.md

 ### GPT-3.5-turbo + Harvard Law's Case Access Project
 -is your new legal writting assistant.

 The purpose of the program outlined in these files is to create a legal research assistant.
 It uses OpenAI's GPT-3 model to interact with a user and perform relevant legal research.
 The program can take a question from a user, create a search query, retrieve relevant cases, filter them, generate helpful summaries, and respond with a comprehensive and understandable explanation of relevant law with proper citations.
+Finally, it will create a case summary for youfor the cases cited.

 You will need the following accounts and their associated APIs to use this application: